Wasilla man charged with murder in wife's shooting death

 A prosecutor described 43-year-old Christina Jackson's death early Monday morning as a domestic-violence homicide during an arraignment hearing Friday for 49-year-old Michael Jackson.
 A public defender, however, described the shooting as a matter of self-defense.

-There is no question that Michael Jackson killed his wife, Del Frate said: He made admissions to law enforcement about the shooting.
+Christina Jackson's death was a homicide, Del Frate said, adding that Michael Jackson made admissions to law enforcement about the shooting.

-But Assistant Public Defender Jacob Clark said the circumstances surrounding the shooting made it "a great self-defense case."
+But Jackson's public defender, Jacob Clark, said the circumstances surrounding the shooting made it "a great self-defense case."

-A knife was found next to Christina Jackson's body, Clark said.
-Michael Jackson initially failed to mention the weapon, which Clark said is "a product of shock and all of his statements are all consistent with a person who just went through the horror of having to shoot his own wife in self-defense."
+Clark noted during Friday's hearing that a knife was found next to Christina Jackson and said Michael Jackson's failure to mention the weapon was "a product of shock and all of his statements are all consistent with a person who just went through the horror of having to shoot his own wife in self-defense."

-Michael Jackson was administering CPR to his wife when police arrived, he said.

 Christina Jackson was a founding member of the Doctor of Pharmacy partnership between the University of Alaska Anchorage and the Idaho State University College of Pharmacy, according to a Facebook post from the program.
 She served as the program coordinator for the last five years.